simrin3308/NextAuth/Tutorial.md

 d> Import this in Home page.

-# 5. Register page client side.
+# 5. Register page client side in front end.

 a> Create a register page in app with page.jsx